-The goal of net zero carbon emission is of a great concern to energy conservation and emission reduction.
-In aerospace and other industrial fields, one of main energy consumption forms is the friction between the motion pairs despite that energy consumption caused by equipment mass cannot be ignored.
-Therefore, ultra-low density self-lubricating composites with interpenetrating network (IPN) structure-liquid lubricant coupling mechanism is designed and prepared in this work to meet the pressing requirement of energy saving and emission reduction.
-The liquid lubricant is in situ locked into polyurethane acrylate (PUA) IPN structures (IPN-PUA structures).
-The thermodynamic, mechanical, and tribological properties, as well as the density-friction comprehensive properties of the material with IPN-PUA structures was studied.
-After locking the liquid lubricant into IPN-PUA structures, the material possesses not only excellent self-lubricating properties but also good micro-mechanical properties with the coefficient of friction (COF) of 0.0938, the wear rate of 6.58×10-15 m3/(Nm) and nanoindentation modulus of 4.5 GPa.
-Such composite materials also possess an ultra-low density of 1.107g/cm3, which contributes to their excellent versatile self-lubrication and low-density characteristics when compared with other polymeric materials.
+The goal of net zero carbon emissions is of a great concern to energy conservation and emission reduction.
+In aerospace and other industrial fields, one of main energy consumption forms is friction between motion pairs, although the energy consumption caused by equipment mass cannot be ignored.
+Therefore, ultra-low density self-lubricating composites with an interpenetrating polymer network (IPN) structure–liquid lubricant coupling mechanism are designed and prepared in this work to meet the pressing requirements of energy saving and emission reduction.
+The liquid lubricant is locked in situ into polyurethane acrylate (PUA) with IPN structures (IPN-PUA structures).
+The thermodynamic, mechanical, and tribological properties, as well as the comprehensive density‒friction properties of the material with IPN-PUA structures were studied.
+After the liquid lubricant is locked into the IPN-PUA structure, the material possesses not only excellent self-lubricating properties but also good micro-mechanical properties, with a coefficient of friction (COF) of 0.0938, wear rate of 6.58×10−15 m3/(N·m) and nanoindentation modulus of 4.5 GPa.
+Compared with other polymeric materials, such composite materials also possess an ultra-low density of 1.107 g/cm3, which contributes to their excellent versatile self-lubrication and low-density characteristics.

 - Article type